Maximum Sum-Rank Distance Codes over Finite Chain Rings: Skew Polynomials on Finite Chain Rings

 We will extensively use \textit{skew polynomials} \cite{ore}, but defined over finite chain rings instead of fields or division rings.
 The ring of skew polynomials over $ S $ with morphism $ \sigma $ is the set $ S[x;\sigma] $ formed by elements of the form $ F = F_0 + F_1 x + F_2 x^2 + \cdots + F_d x^d $, for $ F_0, F_1, F_2, \ldots, F_d \in S $ and $ d \in \mathbb{N} $, as in the conventional polynomial ring.
 Furthermore, if $ F_d \neq 0 $, then we define the \textit{degree} of $ F $ as $ \deg(F) = d $, and we say that $ F $ is \textit{monic} if $ F_d = 1 $.
 If $ F = 0 $, then we define $ \deg(F) = - \infty $.
 Moreover, sums of skew polynomials and products with scalars on the left are defined as in the case of conventional polynomials.
 The only difference is that the product of skew polynomials is given by the rule

 for $ a \in S $, together with the rule $ x^i x^j = x^{i+j} $, for $ i,j \in \mathbb{N} $.

-In order to define linearized Reed-Solomon codes for the extension $ R \subseteq S $, we will need the following definitions.
+In order to define linearized Reed--Solomon codes for the extension $ R \subseteq S $, we will need the following definitions.
 We start with the following operators, considered in \cite[Def.\ 3.1]{hilbert90} and \cite[Eq.
 (2.7)]{leroy-pol} for division rings.
 The definition can be trivially adapted to finite chain rings.

 \begin{definition} [\textbf{\cite{hilbert90, leroy-pol}}] Fix $ a \in S $ and define its $ i $th norm as $ N_i(a) = \sigma^{i-1}(a) \cdots \sigma(a)a $ for $ i \in \mathbb{N} $.
 Now define the $ R $-linear operator $ \mathcal{D}_a^i : S \longrightarrow S $ by